NCERT Solutions for Class 7 Social and Political Life – II Chapter 8

 NCERT Solutions for Class 7 Civics Chapter 8 – A Shirt in the Market

-Solution: Swapna had borrowed ₹ 2500 at high interest from the local trader.
+Solution: Swapna borrowed ₹ 2,500 at high interest from the local trader.
 The amount was borrowed in order to buy seeds, fertilisers and pesticides for cultivation.
-The other condition which Swapna had to agree to was that she would sell all her cotton to him instead.
+The other condition that Swapna had to agree to was that she would sell all her cotton to him instead.

 2. Describe the conditions of employment as well as the wages of workers in the garment exporting factory.
 Do you think the workers get a fair deal?